dvdsk/site/public/content/about.md

 Summary
 =======

-I am a software engineer experience in building async services.
+My name is David Kleingeld, I am a software engineer experienced in building async services.
 I work with a focus on maintainability.
 I am an active proponent of refactoring.
 I have deployed to Linux hosts and have worked with tools like Docker, SystemD and HaProxy.
 My personal projects include a service to on demand move a Minecraft server instance between systems as well as several open source projects.
 Serving as chair of the Faculty Council I have led meetings and helped shape University policy.

 Education
 =========